GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There are two ways of constructing a software design: One way is to make it so simple that there are obviously no deficiencies, and the other way is to make it so complicated that there are no obvious deficiencies.
-The first method is far more difficult.
+> ### Computer science education cannot make anybody an expert programmer any more than studying brushes and pigment can make somebody an expert painter.
 >
-> ~ *Tony Hoare*
+> ~ *Eric S. Raymond*

 ---
 ## 🏎 Quick Facts